Find Affordable College Courses

 Read full report on Communication & Journalism at Andrews University

-University of Michigan - Flint did quite well in this year’s ranking of the most popular places for communication and journalism students to get a master’s degree.
-It came in at #10 on the list.
-Located in the small city of Flint, UM Flint is a public school with a moderately-sized student population.
+University of Michigan - Flint came in at #10 in this year’s edition of the Most Popular Communication & Journalism Master’s Degree Schools in Michigan ranking.
+Located in the city of Flint, UM Flint is a public school with a medium-sized student population.

 About 67% of the students majoring in communication and journalism at the school are women while 33% are male.